The 2022 MLB Draft kicked off on Sunday. A total of 616 players will be picked in 20 rounds over a three-day period.

 1967 Draft, Round 1 – St. Louis Cardinals

-Simmons retired as the all-time leading catcher in career hits and doubles and was inducted in the Hall of Fame in 2020.
+Simmons retired as the all-time leading catcher in career hits and doubles and was inducted into the Hall of Fame in 2020.

 9. Kevin Appier, P, Antelope Valley College